Put your plane to work for you.

 Why leaseback with American Flight Schools?

-American Flight Schools is a seasoned flight school and rental club with a well established customer base and reach across a wide demographic.
+American Flight Schools is a group of seasoned flight schools and rental clubs with a well established customer base and reach across a wide demographic.
 American Flight Schools’ philosophy revolves around a basic commitment to excellence.
 This applies not only to flight instruction but also to all aspects of our business, including our aircraft fleet.

 If you’ve done any research into aircraft leasebacks, then you’ve probably heard some horror stories about unscrupulous FBOs, airplanes sitting idle, or outrageous maintenance charges.
 American Flight Schools is quite different in all three of these areas.
 We have a well-established reputation for operating with the highest standard of integrity; we have our own in-house parts and maintenance department that not only ensures a high standard of aircraft maintenance, but also offers the lowest costs around.